-Gaining experience in a variety of schools can help you decide if teaching is right for you and demonstrate that you have the commitment and skills to be successful
+Gaining experience in a variety of schools will help you decide if teaching is right for you, as well as demonstrating your commitment

 School experience for trainee teachers

 - practical classroom-based examples that you can use at interview, such as small group leading and lesson planning.

 Look for experience in a range of settings to gain a much broader perspective on education.
-For example, if you went to a village school find out what it's like to work at an inner city school before throwing yourself in at the deep end.
+For example, if you went to a village school, do your research into what it's like to work at an inner city school before throwing yourself in at the deep end.

 How to get teaching experience

-It may take time to find classroom work experience so start early in your degree.
+It may take time to find classroom work experience, so start early in your degree.
+To begin your search:

 - Try contacting schools, nurseries and colleges directly and ask if you can visit, shadow or observe the teachers.
-For a list of schools see EduBase.
+Visit GOV.UK's Get information about schools for contact details.

-- Check with family and friends as they can have useful contacts with schools.
+- Check with family and friends as you may find someone has good links with schools.

-- Many university courses have a period of work experience as part of the course.
+- Many university courses include a period of work experience as part of the course.
 If you have a dissertation, you may choose to base that around work in a school.
 Visit the volunteering department at your university and ask about school placements.

 - If you're thinking of teaching in England, Get Into Teaching can help you find a local school.
 Look out for taster courses, school visits and open days to give you an insight into teaching and teacher training.

-- Do charities or local authorities in your area run schemes for voluntary mentors to work with pupils, often on a one-to-one basis?
+- Charities or local authorities in your area may run schemes for voluntary mentors to work with pupils, often on a one-to-one basis.

 6 tips to make your classroom experience a success

-- Behave in a professional manner as you may be going to them for a job one day.
+- Behave in a professional manner, as you may be approaching this school for a job in the future.

-- Use your time in school wisely, offer to help, take responsibility, consider running a club or find something that you can contribute to the school.
+- Use your time in school wisely.
+Offer to help wherever you can, take responsibility, consider running a club or find something that you can contribute to the school.

 - Talk to the teachers about how they got into teaching, as this may open up other routes you hadn't thought of.

-- Actively observe the different teaching styles, think about which you prefer and why.
+- Actively observe different teaching styles, thinking about which you prefer and why.

-- Keep a log of your work experiences, positive and negative, reflect on them and think about how you might do it differently.
+- Keep a log of your work experiences, both positive and negative.
+Reflect on them and think about how you might do it differently.

-- Aim to become a regular volunteer, that way you and the school will benefit more.
+- Aim to become a regular volunteer.
+This way, both you and the school will benefit more from the experience.

-Your experience doesn't have to all be classroom based, as any voluntary work with children shows commitment, dedication and reliability.
-You could build your experience with:
+The volunteering you do doesn't have to be classroom based, as any work experience with children shows commitment, dedication and reliability.
+You could get involved in:

 - youth clubs.

-These can give useful additional knowledge but should not replace classroom experience.
+While these will equip you with useful additional knowledge, they should not replace classroom experience.